google/tcmalloc/docs/design.md

 the virtual address range that TCMalloc uses, and the spans will grow as the number of active pages of memory grows.
-In per-CPU mode, TCMalloc will reserve a slab of memory per-CPU (typically 256 KiB), which, on systems with large numbers of logical CPUs, can lead to a multi-megabyte footprint.
+In per-CPU mode, TCMalloc will reserve a slab of memory per-CPU (typically 256 KiB), which, on systems with large numbers of logical CPUs, can lead to a multi-mebibyte footprint.

 It is worth noting that TCMalloc requests memory from the OS in large chunks (typically 1 GiB regions).
 The address space is reserved, but not backed by